 Use a power supply that complies with the ATX12V Power Supply Design Guide Version I.I.
-An ATX12V power supply unit has a standard 24-pin ATX main power connector that must be inserted onto CN10.
+An ATX12V power supply unit has a standard 24-pin ATX main power connector that must be inserted onto CN11.

-Your power supply unit also comes with a 4-pin +12V power connector.
+Your power supply unit may come with an 8-pin or 4-pin +12V power connector.
 The +12V power enables the delivery of more +12VDC current to the processor's Voltage Regulator Module (VRM).
-Connect the 4-pin power connector to CN9.
+If available, it is preferable to use the 8-pin power; otherwise connect a 4-pin power connector to CN12 as shown below.